I did not remember getting to

 forgotten how to do such basic human body things.
 I was in the Seventh Circle

 of hell.
-Or what else could explain the violence.
+Or what else could explain the violence?
 The stench

 was overpowering.
-I finished taking stock and I lay back down, limp, lost in shock,
+I finished taking stock, and I lay back down, limp, lost in shock,

 horror, and fear.
 Was it someone’s idea of an April fool’s day prank?
-My
+Are my friends trying to spook me on my birthday?
+Halloween night?

-But there was no answers to my
+But there were no answers to my

 questions.
 How could there be if those who were supposed to answer them were pitifully